-- 1. Contact Grants.gov or JustGrants, as applicable, for Applicant/User Support at least 24 hours prior to the applicable deadline. - 2.
+- Contact Grants.gov or OVW JustGrants, as applicable, for Applicant/User Support at least 24 hours prior to the applicable deadline. - 2.
 Maintain documentation of all communication with Grants.gov or JustGrants Applicant/User Support. - 3.
-Prior to the applicable deadline, contact this program, via email at OVW.Tribal.SASP@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
-The email must include the following: a) A detailed description of the difficulty that the applicant is experiencing; b) The contact information (name, telephone, and email) for the individual making the late submission request; and c) In the case of JustGrants technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, Applicant Financial Capability Questionnaire (if applicable), Confidentiality Notice Form, Disclosures of Process Related to Executive Compensation (if applicable), Pre-Award Risk Assessment, Indirect Cost Rate Agreement (if applicable), Letter of Nonsupplanting, Proof of 501(c)(3) Status (Nonprofit Organizations Only), Letter(s) of Support (if applicable)). - 4.
-Within 24 hours after the applicable deadline, the applicant must email this program at ovw.tribal.SASP@usdoj.gov the following information: a) Applicant's DUNS number; b) Grants.gov or JustGrants Applicant/User Support tracking numbers; and c) Other relevant documentation.
+Prior to the applicable deadline, contact this program, via email at OVW.Tribal.SASP@usdoj.gov indicating that the applicant is experiencing technical difficulties, including issues with SAM.gov.
+Grants.Gov, or JustGrants, and would like permission to submit a late application.
+The email must include the following: - · A detailed description of the difficulty that the applicant is experiencing. - The contact information (name, telephone, and email) for the individual making the late submission request. - The applicant's DUNS/UEI number. - Grants.gov or JustGrants application numbers and User Support tracking numbers - In the case of technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, and Document(s) Demonstrating Authority to Apply (if applicable).